By Tom Maling

 Matt has over 25 years of experience representing people in medical negligence matters, including small claims right up to multimillion dollar catastrophic injury claims.
 He has great medical knowledge across a whole range of areas and has conducted cases in general surgical, birth and obstetrics, dental, orthopaedics, pharmacological and cardiology negligence.
 Tom trained as a Registered Nurse and has experience in hospitals and nursing homes.
-Our experience means we have insight into health issues, health service delivery, and most importantly our client’s experiences.
+He works with Matt on all medical negligence matters, and uses his inside knowledge to the advantage of clients.
+Our experience means we have insight into health issues, health service delivery, and most importantly our client’s experiences

 - elringtons Lawyers secures $12 million dollar settlement for client

 - Epilepsy and Bipolar Disorder medications linked to birth defects

 - Do Country Hospitals Have the Same Duty of Care as City Hospitals?

 - What Duty of Care Does a Nursing Home Have?